andruum/AttnGAN/README.md

 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 ![alt text](out_noised.png) | ![alt text](out_denoised_10.png) | ![alt text](out_denoised_15.png) | ![alt text](out_denoised_20.png) | ![alt text](out_denoised_25.png)

-Autoencoder with 12 hidden features shows a good result here - bird doesn't have two beaks as in the original example.
+Autoencoder with 12 hidden features shows a good result here - bird doesn't have two beaks like in the original example.
 So, this architecture was trained for more epochs:

  Original | AE
 :-------------------------:|:-------------------------: